 - Resist the urge to lift the lid!
 Rice needs steam to cook and as it steams, the grains absorb the liquid which makes them plump and fluffy.
 Lifting the lid releases essential steam that is necessary to cooking rice perfectly.

 - About the tomato sauce – This recipe was recently updated to use a little less tomato sauce.
-The original calls for an 8 ounce can, but a lot of people commented that their homemade Mexican Rice was a little too saucy.
-This can be a personal preference, and often depends on the cook, but you can use half of the can (4 ounces) and still have delicious, tomato-y restaurant-style Mexican Rice.
+The original calls for an 8-ounce can, but a lot of people commented that their rice was a little too saucy.
+This can be a personal preference and often depends on the cook, but you can use half of the can (4 ounces) and still have delicious, tomato-y restaurant-style Mexican Rice.
 Freeze the remainder of the sauce for using the next time you make this recipe.

 - Add a chopped up Roma tomato for more color and freshness.

 Even though it’s usually used as a side dish, Mexican Rice can be incorporated into a lot of different main dishes.